-Each packet has timestamp and frame details, that is when was the packet created and in which frame exactly is it being transmitted.
+Each packet has timestamp and frame details, that tells us about the packet creation time and in which frame exactly it is transmitting.
 Other details include the source and destination address.
-Next come the individual protocol details, where their headers and payload portions are specified.
-One can get an idea about what all data is contained in this particular packet and which other packets are linked to this packet by looking at the data stored in the header.
-At the very bottom, the raw version of the same data is displayed in a hexadecimal view.
+Next comes the individual protocol details, where the packets specify their headers and payload portions.
+One can get an idea about all data contained in this particular packet and which other packets linked to this packet by looking at the data stored in the header.
+At the very bottom, we can see the raw version of the same data in a hexadecimal view.

-To bind all the extensive data and to see the captured packets from a bird’s eye view, statistics has several important tools which can be used to see file properties, protocol hierarchy or other statistics for individual protocols.
-Variety of charts and graphs are also available to see Transport protocol stream graphs or Input/Output data graph.
+Its use is to bind all the extensive data and to see the captured packets from a bird’s eye view.
+Moreover, statistics has several important tools which are used to see file properties, protocol hierarchy or other statistics for individual protocols.
+A variety of charts and graphs are also available to see Transport protocol stream graphs or Input/Output data graph.